timfayz/pipe/docs/features.md

 **pipe** is an attempt to create *semantic core* such that its vital features, internal AST, "supported" models and syntax options can become an [independent](https://en.wikipedia.org/wiki/Language-agnostic) layer for further self-generation into existing languages, back-ends and platforms.

-### Static and dynamic types
+### Types.
+Redefined
+pipe takes an approach that **_everything has a type_** and **_type itself is a type in it's own name_**.
+Types are central point of pipe system to solve many programming problems.
+It includes generics, type extension and inheritance, type conformance, optional typing and many more.
+In the next sections you will see practical examples and notions that pipe's typing system trying to cover.

+### Types.
+Dynamic vs static
 <sup>strict typing, dynamic typing, type inference, optional typing</sup>

-pipe takes an approach *everything has a type* and *type itself is a type in it's own name*.
-So if something in the code doesn't seem to be have a type, it actually means it is of type `:untyped`.
+pipe can be both - strictly typed language when type explicitly/implicitly defined and fully dynamic when any notion of type is omited.
+Underlying implementation however always assign a type to any identifier it meets.
+If something doesn't seem to have a type, it is actually assigned as a type of `:untyped`.

-Type inference achieved by using a colon `:` to omit a name and infer it during a compilation.
-Truly dynamic (or `:untyped`) identifier can be created by assigning `=` different values to non-existent identifier.
+Automatic type inference achieved by using a colon `:` to omit a name and infer it at compile time.

+Dynamic identifier (or `:untyped`) can be created by assigning `=` to non-existent identifier.
 ```
 name :str = "Timur"               -- explicit type
 pi := 3.14                        -- auto type inference